Kemar E. Green, DO, FANA

 Tuan Vu, MD

 Tuan Vu, MD, is a professor of neurology and the director of the Neuromuscular Division and Electromyography Laboratories at the University of South Florida Morsani College of Medicine.
-In addition to providing expert care to patients with neuromuscular diseases for more than 30 years and teaching neurophysiology and neuromuscular medicine, Dr. Vu is extensively involved in MG clinical trials and has also participated in numerous AlS, CIDP, and myositis/myopathy trials.
+In addition to providing expert care to patients with neuromuscular diseases for more than 30 years and teaching neurophysiology and neuromuscular medicine, Dr. Vu is extensively involved in MG clinical trials and has also participated in numerous ALS, CIDP, and myositis/myopathy trials.

 Sarah Wright, DO